See more articles

 Next, produce expert content on your brand’s core topics.

-Keep content fresh and updated.
-Many AI tools now use “live” web lookups (via Bing API, etc.), so being indexed by Google/Bing is a prerequisite for citation.
+• Keep content fresh and updated.
+AI search engines show a strong preference for recently published content.
+New, well-structured pages can start earning citations within days, not months.
+Many AI tools now use live web lookups, so being indexed by Google/Bing is still a prerequisite for citation.

 Luckily, all the classic SEO techniques still apply.
 Fast page speed, mobile-friendly design, and clean site structure all help your pages rank quickly after publication, ensuring they can show up in real-time AI answers.

-This is possibly the most powerful AI SEO tool to earn direct recommendations when ChatGPT and similar tools generate recommendations for services/products/anything else you offer.
+This is possibly the most powerful AI SEO tactic to earn direct recommendations when ChatGPT and similar tools generate suggestions for services/products/anything else you offer — listicles.

 Target the transactional queries too: get your brand in those coveted “best-of” and “top tools” lists.

-When users ask AI for recommendations (e.g. “best email outreach tools”), the answers often draw from roundup articles or listicles.
+When users ask AI for recommendations (e.g. “best email outreach tools”), the answers overwhelmingly draw from roundup articles or listicles.
+According to recent Wix research, 40.86% of commercial AI queries cite listicles as their source.
 By securing backlinks and mentions on these list pages, you ensure your brand is in the shortlist AI cites.

 This is another classic SEO technique — funny how that keeps happening — but it’s absolutely worth the hard work you need to put in to secure these specific mentions.